 A New Year, New You To Keep A Clean Bill of Health in 2020

 So, you survived 2019 including holidays with your relatives.
-Now with a new year and a new decade comes a fresh start, so… Don’t overcomplicate your new year’s resolutions.
+Now with a new year and a new decade comes a fresh start, so… Don’t over complicate your new year’s resolutions.
 There are simple things you can do that won’t change your daily routine but will keep you fit, healthy, and full of nutrients!

 Step 1: Are You Getting Enough Essential Vitamins?

-If you aren’t already taking a daily multi-vitamin or single supplements, get on it!
-Pick a multi-vitamin you know will be easy to take and that will support your body.
+If you aren’t already taking a daily multivitamin or single supplements, get on it!
+Pick a multivitamin you know will be easy to take and that will support your body.
 Or get blood work done to see what your body is depleted of.
 Some of the most depleted vitamins are Magnesium, Vitamin D, K and B12, and Iron, especially for women.
 Do the research to buy quality supplements.
 I hate taking pills, so I have found gummy and liquid options.
 Pick one that works for you!

 Step 2: Water, Water, Everywhere and PLENTY to Drink!

 Get two birds with one stone – replace some of your daily sugary drinks with a big glass of thirst and body quenching water instead.
-This cuts down on the amount of sugars and caffeine you may usually take in each day and increases your water intake.
+This cuts down on the number of sugars and caffeine you may usually take in each day and increases your water intake.
 And with recent studies of just how bad sodas are for you, this should be a no brainer.
 Brilliant, right?
 You can even add some fruit or vitamin C powder to your water for an extra boost in nutrients (and a little extra flavor)!
 And if you are craving the carbonation of soda, there are several options available to add your own.
 I recently bought a Soda Stream and when I’m craving those bubbles, I just create my own club soda.
 It’s amazing and stops the soda craving.

-Step 3: Gluten Free, Whole Grains, Non-GMO and Organic
+Step 3: Gluten-Free, Whole Grains, Non-GMO and Organic

 Step 4: Don’t Supersize it!

-Fast food on occasion is not terrible, but if your ‘on occasion’ includes a gallon of soda, a burger the size of your head, and 5 potatoes worth of French fries covered in salt, then you’re asking for trouble.
+Fast food on occasion is not terrible, but if you're ‘on occasion’ includes a gallon of soda, a burger the size of your head, and 5 potatoes worth of French fries covered in salt, then you’re asking for trouble.
 Next time, get a small meal, not the meal that’s big enough for an entire family (unless you intend to share it with your entire family).

 Step 5: Avoid Stuffed, Breaded or Covered in Sauce

 What do the words ‘creamy,’ ‘stuffed,’ ‘sauced,’ and ‘breaded’ all have in common?
 Generally, dishes with those descriptions are loaded with fats.
-Pass on the margaritas and pina coladas as well because most mixed drinks are loaded with sugar.
+Pass on the margaritas and Pina Coladas as well because most mixed drinks are loaded with sugar.
 When eating out it’s best to stick with steamed or grilled fish, a side of veggies, and a glass of wine or simple cocktail instead.
 Or, go the extra mile and get… *gasp* water!
 And if you absolutely have to have the sauce... get it on the side and just dip your fork full for a taste of flavor.